kumahq/kuma/docs/madr/decisions/011-rate-limit-policy.md

 Rate Limiting in Kuma is implemented with Envoy's [rate limiting support](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/local_rate_limit_filter).
-There is an issue with the configuration of TCP rate limiting because [current filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/network_filters/local_rate_limit_filter#config-network-filters-local-rate-limit) works on listener level which can only allows limiting connections on the specific listener but without checking the origin of the request.
+There is an issue with the configuration of TCP rate limiting because [current filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/network_filters/local_rate_limit_filter#config-network-filters-local-rate-limit) works on listener level which can only allow limiting connections on the specific listener but without checking the origin of the request.

 ## Considered Options